pellse/assembler/README.md

 5. Legacy systems: An application may need to access data or functionality provided by a legacy system that does not have a modern API.
 The Assembler library can be used to create a new API that accesses the legacy system's functionality through existing interfaces or middleware.
 6. Combining functionality from different APIs: The Assembler library can be used to create a new API that combines functionality from different existing APIs, making it easier for clients to access the functionality they need.
 7. Creating a single point of entry: The Assembler library can be used to create a single point of entry for different systems, making it easier for clients to access the functionality they need.

-In summary, the Assembler library implements a useful pattern when an application needs to access data or functionality from multiple services or systems, or when it needs to encapsulate business logic or increase reusability.

 ## Usage Example
 Below is an example of generating transaction information from a list of customers of an online store.
 Assuming the following fictional data model and api to access different services: